jloucel/Elm/README.md

 ​	`update : Msg -> Model -> Model`

-Here we define the function template which allows Elm to perform it's strict type checking.
+First we define the function template, which allows Elm to perform it's strict type checking.
 In this case we are taking a Msg, which is a String, a Model, and returning a Model.

 The Msg comes to us from the view, as the result of an event.
 We will see this in a moment.
 In this program we are capturing the user updating the fractal order range selector.
-Since we defined the fracOrder as in integer in our Model we have to convert the string value that is captures by the user update to an integer as seen here:
+Since we defined the fracOrder as in integer in our Model we have to convert the string value that is captured by the user update to an integer as seen here:

 `{ model | fracOrder = (Result.withDefault 0 (String.toInt fracOrder)) }`

-As  you can see this is a fairly wordy conversion, but we accomplish two things, first we trap any errors if we fail to convert the input to an integer we provide a default value of '0', or if successful we return the integer value of the input.
-This value is now stored in model and returned.
+This is a fairly wordy conversion, but we accomplish two things, first we trap any conversion errors, if we fail to convert the input to an integer we provide a default value of '0'.
+This value is then stored in model and returned.